-However, within a pharmacy, all saleable items are considered as inventory.
-Inventory costs is one of the largest costs within a pharmacy, therefore all pharmacies aim for inventory turnover to occur as frequently as possible.
-For example: A product or item that sits on a shelf becomes an expenditure if not disposed before the expiry date.
+However, within a pharmacy, all saleable items are considered inventory.
+Inventory costs are one of the largest costs within a pharmacy, therefore all pharmacies aim for inventory turnover to occur as frequently as possible.
+For example, A product or item that sits on a shelf becomes an expenditure if not disposed of before the expiry date.

 Essentially, a good inventory management system must include the following basic aspects of inventory management:

 Ordering Inventory: Ordering of inventory must be done carefully based on usage patterns of the pharmacy along with current costs.
 A digital inventory management system must include tools to record the order levels of an inventory and be able to automatically prepare reports based on usage patterns that determine the current stock requirements of the pharmacy.

 Reordering Inventory: Reordering of inventory determines when to reorder an item so that the stock of an item doesn’t reach zero.
 The purpose of this feature is to be able to prompt pharmacy staff to reorder an item, in order to assure adequate supply to the customer.

 Valuing Inventory: Valuing of inventory is done based on three basic methods;